sagemathinc/cocalc-doc/source/howto/jupyter-kernel-selection.rst

 =========================

 Here is a sequence of steps depicted about how to change the Kernel in a notebook.
-The current selection is "SageMath", and it is about to be change to "Python 3 (Ubuntu Linux)".
+The current selection is "SageMath", and it is about to be changed to "Python 3 (Ubuntu Linux)".

 .. figure:: img/jupyter-classic-change-kernel.png
      :width: 100%
      :align: center
+     :alt: jupyter classic kernel menu

      selecting the kernel in a Classical Jupyter notebook